jncraton/connectiongrammar/readme.md

 Overview
 --------

-The field computational design synthesis involves using computer algorithms to create designs to meet a set of engineering requirements.
+The field of computational design synthesis involves using computer algorithms to create designs to meet a set of engineering requirements.
 There are many tools and algorithms available to aid in computational design synthesis[5].
 Generative grammars are one broad class of solutions to this problem.

 This work uses context-free grammars to represent valid connections between objects.
 This is somewhat similar in concept to previous grammar systems for generating trees or algae[10].
 The generated a language issues commands to a 3D object printer.
 It moves and rotates an imaginary print head and issues requests to place objects.
 This is similar to the "turtle interpretation" for L-systems described in [3]: